JoseMoranUrena523/umbrel-wiki/Install-umbrelOS-on-x86-systems.md

 - Turn on your device.

 - The first boot will take ~5 minutes.
-After booting up, you can access umbrelOS by navigating to `http://umbrel.local` on any device connected to the same network.
+After booting up, you can access umbrelOS by navigating to [http://umbrel.local](http://umbrel.local) on any device connected to the same network.

+> [!NOTE]
+> **Important**: If you have a display connected to your device, you might notice the `umbrel login` prompt in the terminal output.
+This prompt is for terminal access only.
+To use umbrelOS, there is no need to log in via the terminal.
+Instead, simply open [http://umbrel.local](http://umbrel.local) on any device that is connected to the same network to access the user interface.

 > [!TIP]
-> If you cannot access `http://umbrel.local`, and you are using a Windows computer, try accessing `http://umbrel`.
+> If you cannot access [http://umbrel.local](http://umbrel.local), and you are using a Windows computer, try accessing [http://umbrel](http://umbrel).
 Alternatively, use your router's admin dashboard or a network scanning tool like 'Fing' to find your device's IP address on your local network.
 If needed, you can connect a display and a keyboard to your device, log in, and run `hostname -I` to find its IP address.
 Then, enter this IP address directly into a web browser to access umbrelOS.

 ## Support